 The Contractor shall perform good housekeeping practices.
 Garbage and construction waste shall be cleaned up and disposed of on a regular basis (at least once a week).
-Trash containers, dumpsters, and/or roll-offs shall be covered to contain waste from blowing off-site.
 If garbage or construction debris is blown off-site during a windy day it is the Contractor's responsibility to retrieve and dispose of said materials.

 Port-a-potties for human waste will be located on-site as shown on the Stormwater Control Measure Map.
 These will be provided and maintained by a local company specializing in the port-a-potty business.
 Their responsibilities will include supply, cleaning, and maintenance of the port-a-potties, and proper disposal to a facility accepting said waste.
-Port-a-potties shall be staked or otherwise secured to prevent accidental tipping due to wind or other cause.
+Port-a-potties shall be staked or otherwise secured to prevent accidental tipping due to wind or other cause and located within the controlled area.